Strengthen your writing by cutting out these unnecessary filler words

 W H Auden reads his poem about the death of W B Yeats (anniversary today) – not only the passing of the man, but the way poetry lives on in the world after the death of its writer.
-Interesting to bear in mind that we are listening to the spoken words of a poet who has been deadContinue reading “Poetry lives on
+Interesting to bear in mind that we are listening to the spoken words of a poet who has been deadContinue reading “Poetry lives on”

+What an astounding observation by Ian Hamilton Finlay: “I think modern art lacks affection”.
 It was made during lunch with an artist with whom he maintained an exchange of letters and pictures – Graham Rich.
-I know this from the 34 minute video talk in which Graham talks about the shared love of boats with Ian Hamilton Finlay – and their little jokes in the correspondence.
+I know this from the 34 minute video talk in which Graham talks about the shared love of boats with IanContinue reading ““I think Modern art lacks affection””

 A playful intriguing 3 minute video of visual clips.
 From the Mercadantes Made in collaboration with WNYC Radiolab.
 Made by Everynone. (see their work on Vimeo).

 “the friendship that you gave has taught me to be brave”… Phil Oakey and Giorgio Moroder, title song in 80s romcom film “Electric Dreams”.

 I just came across this intriguing video answer to that question.
 First of all, I need to say that the presenter is slightly too inTENse in the WAy he spEaks.
 But don’t let this put you off, the content is interesting, cooky and sometimes plan daft, with many examples.
-Persist in viewing if you’re interested in words and wordplay.
-Or find yourself looking at a postcard and … Continue reading Shortest poem?
+Persist in viewing if you’re interested in wordsContinue reading “Shortest poem?”